 Basement car parking is an important component of modern infrastructure.
 Not just residential buildings, even commercial ones have most of their parking area in the basements.
-In residential buildings, particularly in apartment complexes, heavy rains often result in flooded basement car parking lots.
+In residential buildings, particularly in apartment complexes, heavy rains often result in flooding in basement parking lots.
 Unlike in commercial buildings, most parking lots would be filled because people wouldn’t step out in heavy rains.

 This causes a lot of damages not just to the cars parked there, but also to the structure of the building.
 Water seeping into the foundation from the basement is a main cause of concern especially for older buildings.